 This article is part of an IT Career News series called Your Next Move.
 These articles take an inside look at the roles related to CompTIA certifications.
 Each article will include the responsibilities, qualifications, related job titles and salary range for the role.
 As you consider the next move in your IT career, check back with CompTIA to learn more about your job prospects and how to get there.

 Many companies are switching their IT needs to cloud computing because of its efficiency and cost savings.
 Becoming a cloud systems administrator allows you to be on the leading edge of systems technology in heavily virtualized environments, in an IT niche that will grow as more small and mid-sized companies outsource IT departments.
-Cloud computing offers infrastructure, platforms and software as a service, so administrating these systems provides a novel challenge.
+Cloud computing offers infrastructure, platforms and software-as-a-service (SaaS), so administrating these systems provides a novel challenge.
 If you have a knack for constructing and problem solving, as well as communicating complex things into everyday language, then a career as a cloud systems administrator may be right for you.

 What Is a Cloud Systems Administrator?